 The Holiness Movement, Pentecostalism, and Fundamentalism

-Reactions to a newly perceived opulence, or even decadence, were swift.
-For instance, the holiness and pentecostal movements of the late 19th and early 20th centuries emerged, in part, as a social protest to comfortable, middle-class protestantism.
-Holiness and pentecostal believers tended to emphasize greater works of the spirit, Christian perfectionism, and had a hot and cold relationship with popular culture and mass entertainment.
-On one hand, stalwarts preached against alcohol and tobacco, the theater, circuses, dancing, fancy clothes, and, in some case, even Coca Cola.
+Reactions to a newly perceived opulence, or even decadence, were as swift as they were strident.
+For instance, the Holiness and Pentecostal movements of the late 19th and early 20th centuries emerged, in part, as a social protest against comfortable, middle-class Protestantism.
+Holiness and Pentecostal believers tended to emphasize greater works of the spirit and Christian perfectionism, and they had a hot and cold relationship with popular culture and mass entertainment.
+Stalwarts preached against alcohol and tobacco, the theater, circuses, dancing, fancy clothes, and, in some case, even Coca Cola.
 They also aimed their sights on the fineries of downtown churches.
 Denominations like the white Church of the Nazarene, the Assemblies of God, and Pentecostal Holiness Church were linked to African-American groups like the Church of God in Christ and the Church of Christ (Holiness) in their denunciations of the status and class aspirations of the mainline.
-In the late 1890s, one popular evangelist of the holiness movement railed against “Church Entertainment,” that, “fairly floods the sacred building with every conceivable kind of proceedings” and “the house is often made a playground.”
+In the late 1890s, one popular evangelist of the Holiness movement railed against “Church Entertainment,” that, “fairly floods the sacred building with every conceivable kind of proceedings” and “the house is often made a playground.”
 “Worldly” Methodist, Baptist, and Presbyterian practices received special rebuke.

-Simultaneously, in the late 19th and throughout the 20th century, holiness folk and pentecostals enthusiastically embraced certain aspects of popular culture and mass entertainment.
-Pentecostal and holiness groups early adopted print media, and then radio and television evangelism.
-From her California base and her impressive church/auditorium, the famed pentecostal celebrity, Sister Aimee Semple McPherson (1890-1944), may have been one of the most skilled exploiters of mass culture and entertaining religion.
+Simultaneously, in the late 19th and throughout the 20th century, Holiness folk and Pentecostals enthusiastically embraced certain aspects of popular culture and mass entertainment.
+Pentecostal and Holiness groups early embraced print media, and then radio and television evangelism.
+From her California base and her impressive church/auditorium, the famed Pentecostal celebrity, Sister Aimee Semple McPherson (1890–1944), may have been one of the most skilled exploiters of mass culture and entertaining religion (Figure 9).
 Historian Matthew Avery Sutton has described Sister Aimee’s great appeal and her ability to harness technology and entertainment as “Hollywood Religion.”
 In the 1920s, her Los Angeles auditorium-cum-church called Angelus Temple seated 5,000.
 Here she presented dramatic Broadway-style gospel productions and attracted Hollywood stars and journalists, who marveled at the spectacle of it all.
-She founded a radio station, KFSG, only the third one in LA.
-Her church housed a 100-member choir, an orchestra, and often featured elaborate set designs.
+She founded a radio station, KFSG, only the third one in Los Angeles.
+Her church housed a 100-member choir and an orchestra, and often featured elaborate set designs.

 <COMP: INSERT FIGURE 9 NEAR HERE>

-Americans in the Jazz Age were also kept informed and entertained on religious matters by the fundamentalist preacher Billy Sunday (1862-1935), who, like Sister Aimee, was one of the most well-known and popular figures of his day.
+Americans in the Jazz Age were also kept informed and entertained on religious matters by the fundamentalist preacher Billy Sunday (1862–1935), who, like Sister Aimee, was one of the most well-known and popular figures of his day.
 Sunday had played baseball for the Chicago White Stockings before his conversion experience.
 He worked with the muscular, evangelical YMCA.
 In his later, large-scale revival campaigns and his published sermons, Sunday used salt-of-the-earth language, colloquialisms, the logic of ardent fundamentalism, and had a pugnacious and boundless stage presence.
 Lyle W. Dorsett comments on the energetic preacher’s appeal: “Entertainment-starved communities turned out in large numbers to hear Billy Sunday if for no other reason than that his meetings offered something entertaining.”
 Sunday’s touring partner, the song evangelist Homer Rodeheaver, made a fitting match to the gravel-throated Sunday.
-Rodeheaver, who played the trombone, enlivened services with rousing renditions of gospel anthems.
+Rodeheaver, who played the trombone, invigorated services with rousing renditions of gospel anthems.
 At his revival meetings, Sunday mixed in with his fundamentalist message a hyper patriotism, teetotalism, and denunciations of movies, popular music, and fashion fads.
 Yet, Sunday was eventually convinced that movies could be used to good purpose.

 Immigrants and Hollywood